-Most stores will choose to return instances of CallTraceRow, which implements a to_trace() that deserializes traces from the same JSON format that its from_trace() classmethod serializes to.
+Most stores will choose to return instances of CallTraceRow, which implements a to_trace() that descriptional that its from_trace() classmethod serializes to.

 '''

 list_modules() \rightarrow List[str]

 '''

 Query all traces in the trace store and return a list of module names for which traces exist in the store.